dgarske/LPCXpresso/README.md

+# WolfSSL Examples using the OM13076 (LPCXpresso18S37) board

+To use, install the NXP LPCXpresso IDE and import the projects in a new workspace.

 ## WolfSSL example projects:

 1. `wolf_demo_aes` based on the `periph_aes` example.
 It has console options to run the Wolf tests and benchmarks ('t' for the WolfSSL Tests and 'b' for the WolfSSL Benchmarks).